renuo/applications-setup-guide/google_analytics.md

 1. Once you saved the Account you will see the tracking snippet.
 1. Write down the tracking ID (the string in the snippet with all caps and starting with an UX-XXX....) and note it - you will need it for the Heroku config.

+Choose one of the given options to set up Google Analytics:

-## Javascript only (recommended)
+## a) Javascript only: Analytics script (recommended)

 This way is recommended in the normal case, because it doesn't involve another gem dependency.
+Since Google proposes the Tag Manager as a default, the Analytics Script is a bit hidden.
+Tag Manager makes our sites slower, this is not recommended by us if we have control over the source code (in this case you might prefer Tag Manager).
+Use only the analytics script which you can find [here](https://developers.google.com/analytics/devguides/collection/analyticsjs/)

 ```js
 ga('create', 'UA-XXXXXXXX-X', 'auto');